UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • While you cannot lower the rate itself, you can reduce your total cost by lowering your energy usage through home efficiency upgrades.

 There is nothing more frustrating than signing up for a great electricity rate, only to open your first bill and see it’s higher than you expected due to “extra” fees.
 If you live in Houston or the surrounding areas, those line items are likely CenterPoint delivery charges.
-Whether you choose Gexa, Reliant, or any other retail provider, these Transmission and Distribution Utility (TDU) fees appear on every single bill.
-It’s not a mistake, and your provider isn’t hiding things from you, it’s simply the cost of keeping the grid running.
-We’re here to demystify these numbers so you can budget better and avoid monthly surprises.
+These Houston transmission and distribution utility fees appear on every single bill, whether you choose Gexa, Reliant, or any other retail provider.
+It’s not a mistake, and your provider isn’t hiding things from you; it’s simply the mandatory cost of keeping the power grid running smoothly.
+We’re here to demystify these numbers so you can budget better, verify your monthly charges, and avoid billing surprises.

-Updated for December 2025.
-Always confirm the latest published rate before you do your own bill math.
+Updated for March 2026.
+Always confirm the latest published rate before you calculate your monthly budget.

 Fee TypeCurrent Rate